 Internal Medicine Student Information

-Program Curriculum and Structure
+Curriculum and Structure of the Program

-All the teams on the in-patient services have bedside teaching rounds with an assigned attending physician once a week.
+All inpatient service teams have bedside teaching rounds with an assigned attending physician once a week.
 These case discussions emphasize oral presentation skills, along with taking medical histories and bedside physical examination skills.
-Discussions often include medical decision-making, sharing of medical knowledge, and the relationship of paramedical issues to the patients (e.g., ethics, socioeconomic considerations, psychological, and family issues).
+Discussions often include medical decision-making, sharing of medical evidence, and the relationship of paramedical issues to the patients (e.g., ethics, socioeconomic considerations, psychological and family issues).
 Residents receive immediate feedback about their performance.

-second years, where they participate in providing state-of-the-art cancer therapy for their patients.
-This rotation affords our residents the opportunity to gain valuable experience in the fields of hematology, oncology, radiation therapy, nutrition, pain management, and infectious diseases of the immuno-compromised host.
-Because this rotation is highly regarded among our host staff, it should come as no surprise that many residents choose to return to Sloan-Kettering for electives in their third year.
+second years, where they participate in providing state-of-the-art cancer therapy.
+This rotation affords our residents the opportunity to gain valuable experience in the fields of hematology, oncology, radiation therapy, nutrition, pain management, and infectious diseases of the immunocompromised host.
+Because this rotation is highly regarded among our house staff, it should come as no surprise that many residents choose to return to MSKCC for an elective in their third year.